 User behavior plays a significant role in shaping search quality, acting as real-world feedback on the effectiveness of search results.
 Search engines use this data to refine their algorithms and better understand what users find valuable.
 Essentially, user interactions help train search engines to deliver more relevant and helpful content.

-Click-Through Rates and Time on Page Metrics
+How Your Clicks and Time on Page Matter

 When users consistently click on certain search results and spend time engaging with the content, it signals to search engines that these pages are likely relevant and high-quality.
 Metrics like click-through rate (CTR) and time on page become crucial indicators of user satisfaction.
 A high CTR suggests that the search result aligns well with the user’s query, while longer time on page indicates the content is engaging and keeps users interested.
 These positive signals can lead to higher rankings for websites that effectively capture and retain user attention.
 MEGA SEO can help improve your site’s CTR and overall user engagement.